 The Most Common Causes Of Distracted Driving

 Talking and texting – People who use their cell phones to talk or text while driving are by far the most common reason for distracted driving accidents.
-In fact, the National Safety Council estimates that 26% of all car crashes involve cell phones.
+The National Safety Council reports that the prevalence of drivers observed using their mobile device while driving has dropped, but unfortunately drivers manipulating their phones is rising.

-• Adjusting music or controls – Maybe you’re dying and you need to adjust the temperature.
+- Adjusting music or controls – Maybe you’re dying and you need to adjust the temperature.
 Or your child is yelling at you from the back seat to put on his music.
 Or the radio is just too darn loud.
 It may seem like a small thing to push a button or two, but it divides your attention – especially if you have to look away to do it.
 Small or not, it can be the difference between getting in an accident and having a smooth trip.

-• Applying makeup – Or grooming in general.
+- Applying makeup – Or grooming in general.
 Sometimes you just don’t have time to look your best before you have to jump in the car.
 Unfortunately, many people seem to have decided that driving provides an opportunity to put on those finishing touches such as adding lipstick, combing their hair, or even using deodorant.
 Not surprisingly, these activities – which take your hands off the wheel and your eyes off the road – can easily lead to accidents.

-• Talking to passengers – If you have someone riding with you in the car, it’s only natural to talk to them.
+- Talking to passengers – If you have someone riding with you in the car, it’s only natural to talk to them.
 In fact, you probably feel kind of rude if you don’t.
 But you always have to remember that the paying attention to the road comes first.
 Turning to look at a passenger may feel like the right thing to do in the conversation, but it’s one of the worst things you can do while driving.

-• Not looking at the road – Lots of other causes tend to involve this particular action, but it’s worth looking at it by itself as well, because there are a number of different reasons why someone might take their eyes off the road.
+- Not looking at the road – Lots of other causes tend to involve this particular action, but it’s worth looking at it by itself as well, because there are a number of different reasons why someone might take their eyes off the road.
 Perhaps you’re lost and looking for a landmark or address.
 Or there’s an accident on the side of the road and you want to know what’s going on.
 Maybe a gorgeous rainbow appears after a thundershower and you gawk at it.
 None of these seem like obvious dangerous acts, but all of them make an accident more likely.

-• Handling children or pets – It’s not safe – for you or them – to drive with your pet loose in the vehicle, but that doesn’t stop quite a few people from doing it.
+- Handling children or pets – It’s not safe – for you or them – to drive with your pet loose in the vehicle, but that doesn’t stop quite a few people from doing it.
 Sadly, when pets move around your car or sit in your lap, they become distractions.
 And as all parents know, having children in a car can be at least as bad.
 They yell to get your attention.
 They complain that they need things.
 They fight.
 It’s all too easy to have your attention pulled from the road.

-• Zoning out – Have you ever daydreamed on a long commute or while driving a familiar route?
+- Zoning out – Have you ever daydreamed on a long commute or while driving a familiar route?
 It’s pretty common.
 You might have even been slightly surprised to find yourself pulling into your destination, not really remembering the specific actions you took to get there.
 Was the route busy?
 Did you hit red lights?
 You weren’t really paying attention.
 Driving on “autopilot” happens too much, and it can be dangerous.

 What To Do If Someone’s Distracted Driving Causes You Injury?